What Is the “Public Charge” Rule in U.S. Immigration Law?

 In 2019, the Department of Homeland Security expanded the public charge definition to make it so that green cards and other applicants would be denied for not being primarily dependent on government expenses for subsistence, which is the current standard.
 Under the final rule, the DHS added new criteria for denying any green card application:

 - Previous use of government benefits: This policy update expanded the definition of off-limits government benefits to include a broader range of common benefits.
-In the past, the DHS penalized immigrants for using benefits they were legally allowed.
+In the past, the DHS penalized immigrants for using benefits they could legally use.
 In some cases, immigrants applying for green cards were not even eligible for some benefits.
 Still, due to the previous rule, many immigrants would unenroll in public benefits out of fear that it would prevent them from getting their green cards.

 - Future use of government benefits: The DHS also expanded on factors that immigration officers need to consider when determining whether an immigrant is likely to become a public charge.